 Don’t give your personal details to strangers.
 You wouldn’t do it in person, so why do it on the internet?

 Scams can happen anywhere — even on your favorite social media platform.
-When you come across such cases, if possible, report them directly to the network where they appear, whether it’s Instagram, Facebook, TikTok, or another channel.
+The scariest part is that some PayPal scams don't involve faking any information at all, just a simple cash request in hopes you'll hit "yes".
+If you do come across such cases, if possible, report them directly to the network where they appear, whether it’s Instagram, Facebook, TikTok, or another channel.
 This is one step toward making the internet a safer place for us all.

 Be sure to make sure you've downloaded Avast One for all-in-one protection.

 Updated on April 12, 2022 with new updates and information